jundu1/vscode-q-runner/README.md

 This is the VSCode Q Runner extension.
 It gives you some helpful commands that run [KDB/Q](https://en.wikipedia.org/wiki/Q_(programming_language_from_Kx_Systems)) queries.

+Published in the Microsoft Visual Studio Market Place.
+Please visit https://marketplace.visualstudio.com/items?itemName=jundu.q-runner for download and more

 ## Features

 Create enriched integrated terminal to run Q